Numbers 17 – The Budding of Aaron’s Rod

 1. (1-3) Gathering rods, identified with each tribe.

 i.
-Moses, as a shepherd, had a rod in his hand when tending sheep in the wilderness (Exodus 4:2); this rod later became known as the rod of God – a symbol of the authority God gave to Moses (Exodus 4:20).
+Moses, as a shepherd, had a rod in his hand when tending sheep in the wilderness (Exodus 4:2).
+This rod later became known as the rod of God (Exodus 4:20), a symbol of the authority God gave to Moses.

 2. (4-5) The rods to be placed in the tabernacle for God’s choosing.

 a.
-The rod of the man whom I choose will blossom: Not only would this obviously be a miraculous sign, the blossoming of dead wood spoke of fruitfulness.
-Fruitfulness – miraculous fruitfulness – is present when godly authority and leadership is being practiced.
+The rod of the man whom I choose will blossom: Not only would this obviously be a miraculous sign; the blossoming of dead wood spoke of fruitfulness.
+Fruitfulness – miraculous fruitfulness – is present when godly authority and leadership are being practiced.

 i.
 Murmurers (complainers) are rarely satisfied by evidence or the resolution of one issue.
-Complainers are not issue-motivated, though they claim to be and appear to be; they are heart-motivated.
-They murmur because they have complaining, discontent hearts.
+Complainers are usually not issue-motivated, though they may claim to be and appear to be.
+More often they are heart-motivated.
+They sometimes murmur because they have complaining, discontented hearts.
 The complaining heart is demonstrated when people murmur about one issue after another, never being satisfied.

 ii.
-So, God will give them an unmistakable answer to this matter of contention – then rid Himself of their murmurings.
+So, God would give them an unmistakable answer to this matter of contention – then rid Himself of the complaints.